tomatolog/manticore/docs/9_api_reference/group_by_settings/setgroupdistinct.rst

 group, all values of this attribute will be stored (as RAM limits permit), then the amount of distinct values will be calculated and returned to the client.
-This feature is similar to ``COUNT(DISTINCT)`` clause in standard SQL; so these Sphinx calls:
+This feature is similar to ``COUNT(DISTINCT)`` clause in standard SQL; so these Manticore calls:

 ::